Honda Odyssey vs Toyota Sienna 2026: The Definitive Minivan Comparison

 | Net 5-year advantage | Odyssey: $0 | Sienna: ~$3,285 |

-The Sienna's fuel savings more than offset the higher sticker price over 5 years at current gas prices.
+The Sienna's fuel savings more than offset its higher sticker over five years at current gas prices.
+That table is the one I'd put in front of anyone on the fence.

 May 2026 incentives